+Shortfalls of our silicon products can also occur due to post-processing constraints.
 To convert the wafers we receive from our foundry partner into saleable ICs, we perform additional steps including testing, thinning, bumping and dicing.
-If our third-party suppliers are unable to efficiently perform these steps, or if we experience any capacity constraints with respect to these steps, then we may be unable to satisfy demand for our products, adversely affecting our financial results.
+If our third-party suppliers are unable to efficiently perform these steps, and our production capacity is constrained as a result, we may be unable to satisfy demand for our products, and our financial results could suffer.